HTTP

 The Core Difference

-Both headers control which browser features (geolocation, microphone, camera, etc.) a page and its embedded iframes can use.
-Feature-Policy is the deprecated original; Permissions-Policy is the modern replacement with a different syntax.
+Both headers control browser capabilities like geolocation, microphone, and camera for a page and its embedded contexts.
+Feature-Policy is the deprecated original.
+Permissions-Policy is the current replacement with structured syntax.

 Permissions-Policy uses structured field values with parenthesized allowlists: